Skip to main content

 Where can they be found?

-Surprisingly common around the south and west, where the gulf stream provides the warmth they need to survive.
+Surprisingly common around the south and west UK, where the Gulf Stream provides the warmth they need to survive.

 Did you know...
 An interesting feeding behaviour has been observed where they position themselves vertically above a sandy seabed and puff streams of water from their mouths, disturbing the sand to reveal something edible.
 The prey can then be gripped with the fish's sharp teeth and eaten.

-The fish gets its name from how it can lock its dorsal spine upright for defense.
-When threatened, the triggerfish wedges itself into a crevices and raises this spine, making it nearly impossible for predators to dislodge.
+The triggerfish gets its name from how it can lock its dorsal spine upright for defence.
+When threatened, the triggerfish wedges itself into a crevice and raises this spine, making it nearly impossible for predators to dislodge.
 A second spine acts as the release “trigger,” which lowers the first spine when danger has passed.

 Although native to warmer regions, the Atlantic triggerfish is increasingly spotted in southern and western UK waters ever since the mid-2000s, and they are especially spotted during the summer months.
 Unfortunately, the increasing presence of Atlantic triggerfish in UK waters is widely considered a sign of rising ocean temperatures.